 About the Human Clarity Institute

-AI and digital systems are becoming embedded in how people think, decide, communicate, and relate to the world.
-As this happens, changes in human experience are occurring — often subtly, and often shared across populations.
+As increasingly intelligent systems become embedded in how people think, decide, communicate, work, and relate to the world, changes in human experience are becoming increasingly visible — often subtly, and often shared across populations.

-This creates a longitudinal record of how human behaviour evolves in response to AI — something that cannot be derived from system data alone.
+This creates a longitudinal record of how human behaviour and experience evolve under increasingly intelligent conditions — something that cannot be derived from system data alone.

-Our work is published openly as datasets, data summaries, and research reports, creating a structured, publicly accessible record of how human experience is changing alongside AI systems.
+Everything HCI publishes — datasets, reports, summaries, and public explainers — contributes to a growing public record of how human experience is changing alongside AI systems.

 HCI does not prescribe solutions or advocate for specific technologies.
-Our role is to observe, measure, and clarify — so individuals, institutions, and those shaping AI systems can better understand what is happening and make decisions grounded in evidence.
+Its role is to observe, measure, interpret, and clarify — so individuals, institutions, researchers, and those shaping AI systems can better understand what is happening and make decisions grounded in evidence.

 The institute operates independently and with a commitment to transparency.
-All datasets are consented, methodologically documented, and publicly accessible.
+All datasets are consented, methodologically documented, and publicly accessible wherever possible.

 At its core, the Human Clarity Institute exists to make human experience visible where it would otherwise remain assumed.